akashverma712/Odoo_TransitOps/README.md

 ## 🤝 Contributing

 1. Fork the repo
-2. Create a feature branch (`git checkout -b feature/mount-driver-routes`)
+2. Create a feature branch
 3. Commit your changes
 4. Open a PR against `main`

-**Good first issues:** mounting the driver/vehicle/trip/fuel/maintenance routes in `server.js`, building out the Officer frontend's Drivers/Vehicles/Trips/Reports pages, or adding the missing `/api/organization/employees` route.

----

-## 📄 License

 ISC